gadluru/Deep-learning-reconstruction-Radial-SMS-perfusion/gated/trainedNetwork/README.md

-Insert the folder containining the trained network here to run code.
+Insert the folder containining the trained network here to run the code.